HomeUpdated to 2025 tax year

 Benefit amount for rental units and long-term care homes:

 The benefit is calculated for the family as a whole.
-The exact amount depends on several factors, including:
+The benefit amount depends on several factors, including:

-Because of these variables, the calculation is complex and not fully explained here.
+Because of all these variables, the calculation is somewhat complex and not fully explained here.

 Example benefit calculations: